Chapter 5: Create Your Value Hypothesis

 "We help [Persona] achieve [Measurable Outcome] by [Unique Approach], unlike [Current Alternative] which [Current Alternative's Limitation]."

 Notice the last part: you explicitly name your competition.
 And in early-stage startups, the biggest competitor is often Excel or doing nothing (apathy).
 Don't forget these.
+In fact, "doing nothing" is the most formidable competitor of all—because it requires zero effort, zero cost, and zero risk from the customer.
+Your value proposition needs to overcome inertia itself.

 Exercise: Write Your Value Hypothesis